Galapagos & Peru Adventure

 Visit South America and travel to the Galapagos Islands, Peru, Ecuador, and Bolivia.
 Amazing wildlife, both on land and underwater, is the drawcard of the remote Galapagos Islands.
 Discover unique creatures, as well as the island's outstanding natural beauty, by foot, boat and bike.
 Back on the mainland, enjoy the delights of Peru – from the tough but rewarding Inca Trail to the joy of interacting with friendly locals and experiencing cities full of colour, energy and passion.

 Bienvenidos!
-Welcome to Ecuador.
-Your adventure begins in Quito with a welcome meeting at 2 pm.
-After, you’ll join your local leader for a tour of the historic centre.
-Catch the Matro to the Parque de la Alameda and visit sites such as the Basilica of the Sacred Heart of Jesus – a famous neo-Gothic church known for its facade representing Galapagos tortoises, Andean condors and Amazon alligators.
+Welcome to Quito, Ecuador.
+Your adventure begins with a welcome meeting at 2 pm.
+Quito is one of the most attractive cities in South America, sitting at an altitude of 2850 m with a view of Volcan Pichincha on the horizon.
+After the welcome meeting, join your local leader for a tour of Quito's historic center.
+Catch the Matro to the Parque de la Alameda and visit sites such as the Basilica of the Sacred Heart of Jesus, a famous neo-Gothic church known for the details of its façade that represent Galápagos tortoises, Andean condors, and Amazon alligators.
 You’ll also visit La Compania de Jesus, considered by many to be the most beautiful church in the Americas.
-The tour will finish at San Francisco Square, then you’ll have free time to relax or head out for dinner in Quito’s Old Town – your leader will have plenty of recommendations!
+It's claimed that seven tons of gold leaf cover the interior whilst the exterior is decorated with statues, busts, sculpted heads, and a jungle of carved leaves.
+The tour will finish at San Francisco Square, where you’ll have the option to return to the hotel, or why not get to know your new travelling companions and dine in Quito’s Old Town – your leader will have plenty of recommendations!

 Catch an early morning transfer to Quito airport for your flight to San Cristobal Island in the Galapagos.
 The flight includes a stop in Guayaquil to pick up additional passengers (you will not need to disembark the plane).
 After joining up with your fellow travellers and your local naturalist guide on San Cristobal, head to La Loberia where you'll put on snorkelling gear for the first time and go for a swim among sea lions and maybe even some sea turtles!
 Return to town for a free evening tonight and maybe head out with the group for some fresh seafood.